Mattlister/Accordion/my-accordion-app/README.md

 ## Design Features

 For styling, I used the BEM scss styling to create the design layout displayed on screen.
 It keeps design minimal and specific.
-It allows me to create child elements on a level design system. \
+It allows me to create child elements on a level design system..

 Using a the following colours, I produced a nicely styled accordion application which can be used in other projects going forward.